My Adventures with Superman: Writing

+Animation and design

-The series features anime-influenced animation provided by Studio Mir in Seoul.
+The series features anime-influenced animation provided by Studio Mir in Seoul for the first two seasons and Studio Grida, also in Seoul, for the third season.
 Additionally, Superman's transformation sequence is inspired by Pretty Cure, specifically Cure Mermaid from Go!
 Princess PreCure, as series director Diana Huh noted on social media.
 Campbell later acknowledged this in an interview with Crunchyroll, saying the show's creative team agreed with storyboarder Jessica Zammit's suggestion to add a magical transformation sequence and she later, in Campbell's words, saw it was "like Pretty Cure" and the creative team agreed to put it into the series, expressing their support.
 She also told the Crunchyroll interviewer that the series was inspired by shounen anime, and series such as Neon Genesis Evangelion, Gurren Lagann, and Shin Godzilla.

 Casting

 Producer Josie Campbell greatly enjoyed working with Jack Quaid.
 Campbell said that Quaid had great comedic timing as Clark but was also able to "sell the kindness, strength, and dignity of Superman."
 In June 2022, Michael Emerson announced that he would play Brainiac.
 In April 2023, it was confirmed that Ishmel Sahid would play Jimmy Olsen.
+In May 2026, it was announced that Darren Criss had been cast as Superboy in season 3.
+He previously played Clark Kent / Superman in the Tomorrowverse DC animated movies.

 Release

 My Adventures with Superman premiered on Adult Swim on July 7, 2023, with a 2-episode special, and also released on HBO Max shortly after its televised airing.
 It then encored on the network's Toonami programming block on Saturday nights with additional reruns on Cartoon Network's ACME Night block.
-The first season consisted of 10 episodes.
+The second season premiered on Adult Swim on May 26, 2024, shifting its premieres to the Toonami programming block.
 On June 13, 2025, Toonami announced that a My Adventures with Superman season 2 marathon would air on July 5 to promote the release of Superman (2025).
+The third season premiered on June 14, 2026.